 - ¼ cup Breadcrumbs

-Heat about 1 tbsp of oil in a pan and saute onions until soft, for a minute.
+- Heat about 1 tablespoon of oil in a pan and saute onions until soft, for a minute.

 - Let the mixture cool